It is an increase in the size of individual cells.

 Hyperplasia can also contribute to an increase in tissue or organ mass.

-In certain tissues, hypertrophy and hyperplasia can often occur simultaneously.
+In specific tissues, hypertrophy and hyperplasia can often co-occur.

 Hypertrophy is commonly associated with an increase in the functional capacity of a tissue.